Hong Kong Star Ferry converted into a luxury yacht | NewsChannel 3-12

 These days, DOT is all-white, but it’s hard to miss the familiar shape of the boat against Hong Kong’s turquoise waters.

-DOT is priced at $21 million HK ($2.7 million USD) via Ocean Expeditions.
+DOT is priced at $21 million HK ($2.7 million USD) via Ocean Independence.

 Star Ferry’s long history